timhugh/bujo.nvim/README.md

 ### Git integration

 bujo.nvim can automatically commit and push changes for you if you would like.
-It's disabled by default, but when enabled it will commit and push any time a bujo document is saved (optionally after a short debounce delay, which defaults to 1 second to support `:wa`).
+This is disabled by default, but when enabled it will commit and push any time a bujo document is saved (optionally after a short debounce delay, which defaults to 1 second to support `:wa`).
 Note that it will commit and push _all_ changes to your bujo repo, not just the current file.

 To enable, alter the `git` section of the config:
 ```lua